skule/bylaws/bylaw-3.md

 # Spring Elections

 ## General
-1. The following apply to all elections outlined in this Chapter, except for Speaker of the Board of Directors:
+1. The following apply to all elections outlined in this Chapter, except for the Winter Election and the Election for the Speaker of the Board of Directors:
    1. An All Candidates Meeting (ACM) will be held pursuant to the description in 2.2.1;
    1. Potential candidates must submit a voter's statement, through a means specified by the Nomination Package, which is due at the close of the Nomination Period; and
       1. The voter’s statement must have at least one (1) word, and is limited to one-hundred (100) words in length, in accordance with 8.0.8.